giovanisims/giovanisims/README.md

 ##### This was made as a final project for the Python course CS50P 2024, by Edx which is a platform founded by Harvard and MIT

-This is recreation of the Snake game in python it's got wrap-around edges, random placements for the pieces of meat, and sound effects when you eat a piece of meat, with some AI generated Lo-Fi music
+This game is a recreation of the classic Snake game in python it's got wrap-around edges, random placements for the pieces of meat, and sound effects when you eat a piece of meat, with some AI generated Lo-Fi music

 # [Batuta](https://batuta.pro) 👂🩺

-This is a website made in WordPress using the Kadence theme for a PHD dissertation, it contains guidelines for the test that the dissertation revolved around, it also has some useful/interesting information about sound and auditory health.
+**Batuta** is a website made in WordPress using the Kadence theme for a PHD dissertation, it contains guidelines for the test that the dissertation revolved around, it also has some useful/interesting information about sound and auditory health.

 - Security features: